 - Various exceptions for a team re-signing their own players; these vary based on how long the player has been in the league.

-- The minimum player exception, where anyone signed to a league-minimum contract doesn't count against the cap.
+- The minimum player exception, where anyone can be signed to a league-minimum contract regardless a team's cap situation.

 - The traded player exception.
 Ordinarily, a team over the cap cannot take on more than 125% of the salaries it's trading away.
 If a team makes a trade where the player(s) they get back count less against the cap than the ones being traded away, the salary difference "X" can be used in a future trade or trades up to one year later to acquire player(s) whose salaries are up to "X" more than they should normally be allowed to trade for.
 The exception can only be used in single-player trades.